Intensive French language for beginners and very near beginners.

 - In FREN 131, you will gain skills (in listening, speaking, reading and writing) for communicating in French about your life, your friends and family, your studies and your leisure-time activities.
 You will also be introduced to French and other francophone cultures through 4 hours of lectures per week.

 - Vis-à-vis, Amon, Muyskens, Omaggio, Hadley, ed.
-McGraw-hill, 5th edition.
-It includes a Textbook and a Workbook, and access to audio and visual material on the editor's website.
+McGraw-hill.
+It includes a Textbook and a Workbook and access to audio and visual material on the editor's website.

 - Graduate Attributes Emphasised